psf/black/docs/the_black_code_style/future_style.md

 ### Keep comparators next to their left operand when the right operand is exploded

-When a comparator expression sits inside another bracketed construct (for example the `if` clause of a comprehension) and its right operand is a bracketed expression with a magic trailing comma, Black previously split the line right before the comparator.
-The left operand ended up alone on its own line, visually disconnected from the comparator and the operand that explains it:
+When a comparator expression sits inside another bracketed construct (for example the `if` clause of a comprehension) and its right operand is a bracketed expression that has to break (either via a magic trailing comma or because the line is too long), Black previously split the line right before the comparator.
+The left operand ended up alone on its own line, visually disconnected from the comparator and the operand that explains
+it:

 ```python
 # Before